Glaziers install or replace glass or mirrors in buildings, vehicles or boats and may create decorative glass features.

 What are the chances of getting a job?

-However, there is a shortage of trained glaziers.
-As a result, glazier appears on Immigration New Zealand's immediate skill shortage list and Immigration New Zealand's construction and infrastructure skill shortage list.
+Glazier appears on Immigration New Zealand's construction and infrastructure skill shortage list.
 This means the Government is actively encouraging skilled glaziers from overseas to work in New Zealand.

 - building and construction (fitting glass in new buildings)